-Univ is proud to support two highly respected and well-known research projects.
-These projects, The Global Economic Governance Programme and the University College Oxford Blockchain Research Centre, are leaders in their respective fields of study.
+Univ is proud to support three highly respected and well-known research projects and programmes: The Chandler Sessions on Integrity and Corruption, The Global Economic Governance Programme and the University College Oxford Blockchain Research Centre.

 The Global Economic Governance Programme